bioinformatics-training/intro-machine-learning-2018/docs/05-clustering.md

 This should be all the information you need to perform this exercise.

-### Exercise 2 {#clusteringEx2}
-Try applying clustering to one of the data sets that was used for classification earlier in the course.
-Do any clusters found correspond to the classes defined for those data sets?

 **Solutions to exercises can be found in appendix \@ref(solutions-clustering).**